-The U.S. Army Corps of Engineers began the planning phase in fiscal year 2019 and will complete a draft report in 2020.
+The U.S. Army Corps of Engineers began the planning phase in fiscal year 2019 and will complete a draft report in fiscal year 2022.

 The Corps will plan and design the project as part of a cooperative effort with the U.S. Fish and Wildlife Service (USFWS), the Minnesota and Iowa Departments of Natural Resources and local interests.

 Project design and construction costs will be 100 percent federal because the project is located on lands managed as a national wildlife refuge.
 Operation and maintenance costs will be 100 percent federal, a responsibility of the USFWS.